Niveditha1176/sneakers-society/README.md

 # sneakers-society
-a e-commerce website for sneakers
+# an e-commerce website for sneakers